 As part of the application process you will also need to make an appointment at a UK Visa and Citizenship Application Services (UKVCAS) service point to provide your biometric information, ie; your fingerprints and a photo.
 This will cost an additional £19.20.

-In the event that your application for British citizenship is successful – you will usually get a decision within around six months – you must then attend a Home Office citizenship ceremony within three months where you will be asked to affirm or swear an oath of allegiance to Her Majesty the Queen, and to pledge your loyalty to the UK.
+British citizenship application decisions can take up to 6 months.
+If successful, you must attend a Home Office citizenship ceremony within three months where you will be asked to affirm or swear an oath of allegiance to Her Majesty the Queen, and to pledge your loyalty to the UK.
 It costs £80 to attend a group ceremony.

 Following the ceremony you will be presented with your certificate of naturalisation under British citizenship.
 Please note, you may be fined if you do not return your biometric residence permit back to the Home Office within five working days of getting your certificate of British citizenship.

-Can I apply for British citizenship with settled status?: The need for legal advice
+Can you apply for British citizenship with settled status?

 Please note, the details of the EU Settlement Scheme as set out in this guide may change depending on the circumstances in which the UK leaves the EU and depending on whether its exit date is delayed.